 We'll head first to Enkhuizen with its finely decorated Renaissance buildings and the 17th century houses and warehouses of the former Dutch East India Company.

 Here we enjoy the open-air Zuiderzee Museum.
 We will witness life as it was over a hundred years ago as we take a guided stroll through an authentic fishing village.
-From Enkhuizen we travel inland to Medemblik where we explore the medieval Castle Radboud and partake of open-air Monday Market.
+From Enkhuizen we travel inland to Medemblik and partake of open-air Monday Market.

-We'll return to Den Helder on the late evening ferry and savor a hearty dinner onboard our barge.
+We'll return to Den Helder on the late evening ferry and savor a hearty dinner onboard Flora.

 Today, we ride the sandy dunes of North Holland along the North Sea.
 We will enjoy miles of gently rolling terrain overseeing views of beautiful flowers in the fields.